webexpo/webexpo_r_lib/NDEXPO/README.md

 Lavoué, J (2013) dealing with non-detects in industrial hygiene datasets.
 Exposure (official magazine of the British occupational hygiene society), December 2013, 13-16.

-Note added March 31st 2022 : on the ordering of opriginal data in the results
+Note added March 31st 2022 : on the ordering of the original data in the results

 This wa prompted by a user who found out that the "original data" section of the results were not the same as the input data.
 Here is the clarification below.